openhab/openhab1-addons/bundles/binding/org.openhab.binding.homematic/README.md

 The CCU firewall must be configured to 'full access' for the Remote Homematic-Script API.

+There is also a binding specifically for openHAB 2 [here](http://docs.openhab.org/addons/bindings/homematic/readme.html).

 ## Binding Configuration

 This binding can be configured in the file `services/homematic.cfg`.